AlecGargett/Alec-Gargett-Conditional-Copyleft-Creative-License/README.md

 iii) If dead or not able to communicate, the artist or author (myself)'s heirs are paid at least this percentage;

-iv) The percentage paid will be at least any fair percentage requested by the artist or author (myself) between 0% and 50% of the profit resulting from the contribution of the artist or author (myself), or if no fair request is made, at least the half of the percentage of value added by the contribution of the artist or author (myself)
+iv) The percentage paid will be at least any fair percentage requested by the artist or author (myself) between 0% and 50% of the additional profit resulting from the contribution of the artist or author (myself), or if no fair request is made, at least the half of the percentage of value added by the contribution of the artist or author (myself);

 3) Any sublicensing will include all of the conditions in this license.